Steller’s Sea Eagle – The Giant of Northern Skies

-The Steller’s Sea Eagle is one of the most powerful and largest eagles in the world.
+The Steller’s Sea Eagle is one of the most powerful and largest eagles in the world, weighing up to 20 pounds — making it the heaviest eagle on Earth.
 Native to the cold coastal regions of northeastern Asia, this majestic bird is famous for its massive size, striking appearance, and deep, echoing call.
 With its bold features and commanding presence, the Steller’s Sea Eagle represents both beauty and strength in the wild.
+While it shares the northern skies with other impressive raptors like the white tailed eagle, the Steller’s Sea Eagle stands apart with its uniquely massive yellow beak and dramatic white plumage.

 Steller’s Sea Eagles live mainly in: